Parent & Family News: Fall 2019

 One of our most requested services is individual appointments with Career Services staff members.
 Appointment topics include choosing or changing a major, resume and cover letter development, interview skills practice, job search strategies, and graduate school application preparation.

+Encourage your student to login to the TigerLink career management system.
 The TigerLink system provides job and internship listings, online resume and cover letter critique, online mock interview preparation, and online appointment scheduling.

 Campus Recreation Intramural Services

 Your mind, body, and spirit are worth taking care of.
 Campus Recreation Intramural Services can help your student find their motivation for healthy living.
 Workouts don't have to be boring!
 They can join an intramural team, shoot some hoops, get their yoga on, improve their swim stroke in our pool and sculpt or challenge their body in a number of different ways.

 Students, employees, alumni, and community members are all welcome.
 Whatever you are looking to do to stay active, they have a ton of options for you, including: Intramural and Club Sports programs, state-of-the-art cardio, weight, functional training rooms, two indoor basketball gyms, rowing studio, indoor golf court, racquetball courts, table tennis court, fitness studio, group fitness studio, indoor and outdoor pools, indoor leisure pool, outdoor diving well, and a whirlpool, sauna, and steam room.
 Check out the Fall 2019 schedule here.

 Students can manage their Campus (ID) Card online 24/7.